-Let the games begin - and not just in Vancouver.
-During and after the Winter Games, local rinks from Great Neck to Greenport will be filled with figure skaters, speedskaters, hockey players and ice dancers.
+Let the games begin - and not just in PyeongChang.
+During and after the Winter Games, local rinks from Great Neck to Greenport will be filled with figure skaters, speedskaters and hockey players.
 If there's snow, you can watch - or try - snowboarding at Bethpage State Park.
-There's even a chance later this month to learn the Olympic sport of curling.
+There are no ski slopes or bobsled runs here, but state parks offer the next best thing with cross-country-skiing and sledding hills.
+There's even a chance next month to learn the Olympic sport of curling.

 Admission: Free for spectators